pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

     row show status
     ```

- - Submitting and running all the available jobs from <u>all the parts</u>.
+ - **All Available Project Parts:**  Submit and run all the available jobs from all the parts.
    1. See the `row show status` output for the part names.
    2. Note: This can be run on the HPC or locally.
 However, if `row submit` is run locally like this, then you must remove the HPC parts in the `workflow.toml` file (see the notes in the `workflow.toml`).